SBU Student Health Insurance Plan (SHIP)

-Having health insurance encourages students to seek needed medical treatment for potentially infectious diseases, for mental health treatment and medications, and for other conditions that could otherwise have serious consequences to themselves and others in the community.
+Health insurance encourages students to seek medical care for potentially infectious diseases, mental health treatment and medications and for other conditions that could have serious consequences to themselves and others in the community.

 Student health insurance provides a level of safety to all students and to their peers.

-It was noted that even a visit to the Emergency Room of a hospital can cost between $200 and $1,000.
-After the visit, a student has follow-up physician visits, and testing, and sometimes even surgery.
-A very serious illness or injury can cost way beyond anyone's pocket book can afford (an average cost with in-patient hospitalization can be $15,000).
+A visit to the Emergency Room of a hospital can cost between $200 and $1,000.
+After the visit, a student has follow-up physician visits, testing, and sometimes even surgery.
+A very serious illness or injury can cost way beyond anyone's wallet can afford (average cost of in-patient hospitalization can be $15,000).

-The University understands that no insurance plan can meet every student's needs but we believe the plan which has been selected, after extensive consideration, has already proven to be a benefit to most of our University community.
+The University believes the plan which has been selected, after extensive consideration, has already proven to be a benefit to most of our University community.

 THE BILLING AND WAIVER PROCESS

 All full time students are billed automatically for the health insurance plan when they register for classes.

 A student who has comparable alternate health insurance may waive SHIP.
 It must be waived on SOLAR by either September 15th for Fall, or by February 15th for Spring/Summer.
 The SOLAR waiver takes only about 3 minutes to complete.

 In the event that a waiver is not granted and a student wishes to appeal the decision, he or she may do so by completing a Request for Appeal of Waiver Denial form and submitting it to the Student Health Service Medical Director.

 If the Medical Director denies an appeal based on medical factors, that decision will be final.